Best Hybrid Daypacks: The City-to-Summit Guide

 Will tip over if set on the ground half-empty.

-The Gregory Rhune is the pack for the person who has given up explaining to coworkers why they’re wearing a hiking bag to the office.
+The Gregory Rhune is the pack for the person who has given up explaining to coworkers why they are wearing a hiking bag to the office.
+It looks like a premium tech commuter bag, breathes like a trail pack, and comes in at a featherlight 1.9 pounds.

 The AirCushion Back Panel